Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Isotopy invariance: proof of the main theorem

-\begin{proof}[Proof of Theorem \ref{thm:second-theorem}] Parts (B)-(C) were discussed just above.
+\begin{proof}[Proof of Theorem {\upshape\ref{thm:second-theorem}}] Parts (B)-(C) were discussed above.
 In this section, we will establish part (A): the $\mathrm{SL}_3$-quantum trace map is invariant under isotopy.
 It suffices to check the oriented good position moves; see \S \ref{sssec:good-position}.
-We do this by hand, using computer assistance. \end{proof}
+We do this `by hand', using computer assistance. \end{proof}

-The most difficult moves are those of type (II) and (IV).
-Indeed, (I) can be computed directly from the definitions (although it is still somewhat non-trivial), (III) is essentially equivalent to Theorem \ref{thm:first-theorem}, and (V) we know is equivalent to the kink-removing skein relations appearing in Figure \ref{fig:framing-skein-relations}.
-That being said, below we will justify moves (I) and (III) as well.
+The more difficult moves are those of type (II) and (IV).
+Indeed, (I) can be computed directly from the definitions (although it is still somewhat non-trivial), (III) is essentially equivalent to Theorem \ref{thm:first-theorem}, and (V) is equivalent to the kink-removing skein relations appearing in Figure \ref{fig:framing-skein-relations}.
+However, below we will justify moves (I), (III), and (V) as well.

-\begin{remark} In the general case of $\mathrm{SL}_n$, a more conceptual proof of these same algebraic identities (including Theorem \ref{thm:first-theorem}), which are equivalent to the local isotopy moves discussed in this section, is given in \cite{ChekhovArxiv20} (motivated by \cite{SchraderInvent19, SchraderArxiv17} and earlier by \cite{Fock06, GekhtmanSelMathNewSer09}) in the context of quantum integrable systems; see also \cite{GoncharovArxiv19}.
-Consequently, these works can be applied to finish the proof of the natural $\mathrm{SL}_n$-generalization of Theorem \ref{thm:second-theorem}.
-This would complete the main step toward proving Conjecture \ref{conj:quantum-trace}. \end{remark}
+\begin{remark} In the general case of $\mathrm{SL}_n$, a proof of essentially these same algebraic identities (including Theorem \ref{thm:first-theorem}), which are equivalent to the local isotopy moves discussed in this section, is given in \cite{chekhovMR4597214} (motivated by \cite{SchraderInvent19, SchraderArxiv17} and earlier by \cite{Fock06, GekhtmanSelMathNewSer09}) in the context of quantum integrable systems; see also \cite{GoncharovArxiv19}.
+Consequently, these works can be applied to finish the proof of the general $n$ version of Theorem \ref{thm:second-theorem}. \end{remark}